Cash Transfers for Child Health Initiative

 - The initiative will share findings and results with government partners and the development community to inform new policies that will improve cash transfer design.

-For more information, please contact Matthew Bunyi, initiative manager, at [email protected].
+For more information, please contact the initiative manager, Urvashi Wattal, at [email protected].